craftcms/commerce/docs/plan-model.md

 ### canSwitchFrom(Plan $currentPlan)

-Whether it's possible to switch to this plan from a different plan.
+Whether it’s possible to switch to this plan from a different plan.